martenframework/marten/docs/docs/templates/reference/context-producers.md

 **Class:** [`Marten::Template::ContextProducer::I18n`](pathname:///api/Marten/Template/ContextProducer/I18n.html)

-The I18n context producers contributes I18n-related variables to the context:
+The I18n context producer contributes I18n-related variables to the context:

 * `locale`: the current locale
 * `available_locales`: an array of all the available locales that can be activated for the project